anchit-nishant/ResumeQnA/README.md

 gcloud auth application-default login
 ```

-This makes your user credentials available to the application, which is necessary for the agent to interact with Google Cloud services like Vertex AI and Google Drive on your behalf.
+This makes your user credentials available to the application, which is necessary for the agent to interact with Google Cloud services like Vertex AI, Google Drive, and GCS on your behalf.

 ## Local Development with ADK Web